-I'm a postdoctoral researcher at the ECO2 Centre for Economical and Ecological Vehicle Design and the Marcus Wallenberg Laboratory (MWL), parts of the Royal Institute of technology in Stockholm, Sweden.
-I am currently working on the design of architectured media with controlled anisotropy based on packings of Kelvin cells.
+Until October, I was postdoctoral researcher at the ECO2 Centre for Economical and Ecological Vehicle Design and the Marcus Wallenberg Laboratory (MWL), parts of the Royal Institute of technology in Stockholm, Sweden.
+My work there was focused on the design of architectured media with controlled anisotropy based on packings of Kelvin cells and the project is still running.
 The expected outcome is to achieve remarkable mechanical properties on one hand and control the propagation of elastic waves on the other.

 Most of my research interest is related to poroelastic, architectured and/or meta- materials, numerical methods and data analysis.
 Apart from physics, I'm also interested in computer and social sciences and more generally interdisciplinary approaches.

 I'm an insatiable curious and a passionate tinkerer with a strong attachment to open source and free software.
-I publish most of my code on Github and my datasets on Zenodo.
+I publish most of my code on Github and my datasets on Zenodo (you can find them at the bottom of the publications page).
 In 2012, I initiated the creation of a hackerspace in Le Mans: HAUM.